k8xian/shape-toy-prompt/README.md

 ### Save

-This is already working by [converting](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) the Canvas Ref to .jpg file and then appending that element to the document via [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement), and adding a click event that downloads the image.
+This is working by [converting](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) the Canvas Ref to .jpg file and then appending that element to the document via [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement), and adding a click event that downloads the image.